Treatment for Anxiety in Dubai

 Diagnosis of Anxiety Disorders

-Before commencing the therapy it’s necessary to secure the diagnosis of the anxiety disorder.
-Diagnosis of an anxiety disorder requires excluding other causes such as psychiatric or physical ilnessess associated with anxiety. the meticulous assessment encompasses medical history, physical examination, and various diagnostic tests to exclude underlying physical causes and ensure an accurate diagnosis.
+Before commencing the therapy, it’s necessary to secure the diagnosis of the anxiety disorder.
+Diagnosis of an anxiety disorder requires excluding other causes, such as psychiatric or physical illness associated with anxiety.
+The meticulous assessment encompasses medical history, physical examination, and various diagnostic tests to exclude underlying physical causes and ensure an accurate diagnosis.

 Treatment for Anxiety Disorders

-Recognizing the symptoms and understanding the causes, are crucial steps toward effective management and treatment.
-While no treatment method promises a “quick fix,” the treatment with medication provides a quick relive paving the road for the psychotherapy.
-In less severe anxiety cases the psychotherapy as a stand-alone treatment method.
+The treatment for anxiety disorders typically involves a combination of medication and psychotherapy.
+While no treatment method promises a “quick fix,” the treatment with medication provides faster relief, paving the road for the psychotherapy.
+In less severe cases, the psychotherapy is a stand-alone treatment method.
+The long-term objective for the patient is to achieve an anxiety-free life without further relapses.

-Over time and under the guidance of a therapist, patients begin to notice improvement within few weeks.
-By using a proper setting such as long-term psychiatric monitoring and psychotherapy generalized anxiety can be fully cured.
+Over time and under the guidance of a therapist, patients begin to notice improvement.
+By using a proper setting such as long-term psychiatric monitoring and psychotherapy, anxiety can be fully cured.

 FAQ about Anxiety

-Diagnosis and Treatment of Anxiety at CHMC in Dubai.
-We provide the answers to the most common question about anxiety disorders and when to get help.
+This section of frequently asked questions provides the answers to the most common queries about anxiety disorders and when to get help.

 I feel anxious…